Programmatic SEO for SaaS Companies

 If your product integrates with 50+ tools, each integration deserves a page. "[Your Product] + Slack Integration" targets people searching for tools that work with Slack.
 The page describes how the integration works, what it enables, and how to set it up.

-The hub-and-spoke model works perfectly: a hub page listing all integrations, spoke pages for each specific integration.
+The hub-and-spoke model works here: a hub page listing all integrations, spoke pages for each specific integration.
 The hub ranks for "[Your Product] integrations."
 Each spoke ranks for "[Your Product] [Tool] integration."

 Build Your Programmatic SEO Engine